IHaveThatPower/fvtt-tribe8/README.md

 This is a rough, ever-changing list that depicts in approximate priority order what's on the list of yet-to-be-implemented features.

 ### Short Term
-- Add on-sheet toggles for "Equipped" and "Carried"
 - Finalize character sheet layout
 - Deal with various remaining TODO items